-I recently caught up with history buff Chris Park to talk communication, gay men, and why Polari is a history lesson that we all need to learn.
+I caught up with history buff Chris Park to talk communication, gay men, and why Polari is a history lesson that we all need to learn.

 To someone who’s never really heard of it before, how would you describe Polari?